aditen/hw-cs-sb-classifier/README.md

     - Allow split of training/test set as in S2 (S1 and S3 does not really make sense)
     - Use Gaussian Noise -> determine if it is better to be placed ahead of autocontrast
 - Minor code adaptions
-    - Adapt experiments to use bce as default for checkbox experiments
     - In data collection methodology comparison: Add table with classes and number of samples
     - Discuss with profs whether SimpleNet should have two versions: one with 2D bottleneck and other? -> Adapt code
     - Visualization of dataset could be stored per split and not per run (class distribution and some samples for 1